-These groups rely on a false premise: that the American public cannot be trusted and American juries give out ridiculous awards that are not substantiated by the evidence or even common sense.
-The groups that vilify personal injury lawyers are entitled to their opinion and there is no question that frivolous lawsuits do get filed.
-What they are not entitled to is their own facts.
-But they often do make their own facts, manufacturing insane lawsuits and verdicts that never happened.
+These groups rely on a false premise: that the American public cannot be trusted and American juries give out ridiculous awards that unsubstantiated by the evidence or even common sense.
+The groups that vilify personal injury lawyers are entitled to their opinion and they are not wrong that frivolous lawsuits sometimes get filed.
+What it does not entitle them to is their own facts.
+But they often make up their own facts, manufacturing insane lawsuits and verdicts that never happened.

-Stores of million dollar recoveries in cases that simply never happened fuel this frustration against personal injury lawyers.
-My personal favorite is the auto accident that resulted from the man who assumed his Winnebago would simply drive itself on cruise control, left his seat and went to make a cup of coffee, and then sued and recovered millions because he was not warned that cruise control did not mean the vehicle would drive itself.
-Of course, the more powerful examples are the ones at least based on a true story like the McDonald’s coffee case, which has been so distorted by groups attacking personal injury lawyers – and by implication the American public – that the actual facts of the case have been long lost.
-Click here for the real facts of the McDonald’s case instead of the half story – actually 1/10 story – that gets told over and over again.
+Stores of million-dollar recoveries in cases that never happened fuel this frustration against personal injury lawyers.
+My favorite is the auto accident that resulted from the man who assumed his Winnebago would drive itself on cruise control, left his seat and went to make a cup of coffee, and then sued and recovered millions because he was not warned that cruise control did not mean the vehicle would drive itself.
+The more powerful examples are the ones at least based on a true story like the McDonald’s coffee case, which has been so distorted by groups attacking personal injury lawyers – and by implication the American public – that the facts have been long lost.
+Click here for the actual facts of the McDonald’s case instead of the half story – actually 1/10 story – that gets told repeatedly.

 Just this week AOL agreed to pay $246 million to compensate the University of California for losses to their pension and endowment funds after the company’s stock prices plunged in 2001-2002.
 The University alleged that AOL inflated it stock price prior to its merger with Time-Warner by misrepresenting its sales, revenues and subscriber numbers (I lost money on their stock as well but I got it mostly after the stock had plummeted).